Macaroni Salad

 Bowl of macaroni salad.

 Macaroni salad is a must-have side dish at summer picnics, BBQs, and potlucks—right alongside coleslaw and a classic potato salad.
-This version has all the appeal of the old-school mayo-dressed classic but with a few updates—sour cream, Dijon mustard, fresh basil, and loads of crisp, crunchy veggies—to make it taste even better.
-The sour cream and mustard add a slight tang, while the basil and veggies bring in fresh summer flavor.
+This one has all the appeal of the old-school version, but with a few updates to make it even better.
+I’ve added sour cream, Dijon mustard, and fresh basil to the dressing and loads of crisp veggies to the salad—the sour cream and mustard add a slight tang, while the basil and veggies bring in welcome summer flavor.

 “This is my go to macaroni salad…I make it with different veggies each time depending what I have and it’s always good.”